zaep/courseraPML/README.md

 Coursera: Practical Machine Learning Course Project
 =========================================================

-The project report files are located in the `/inst/doc/` and `vignettes` directory:
+The project report files are located in the `inst/doc/` and `vignettes` directories:

 - `inst/doc/project-writeup.html` contains the compiled report with R output and plots
 - `vignettes/project-writeup.Rmd` contains R Markdown code